JustAHuman-xD/VaultHuntersExtraRules/README.md

 - vaultExtraLocalizedGameRules (default: false) - whether to allow localized game rules in the vault
   - true - allows localized game rules in the vault
   - false (default) - no change
-- vaultExtraAllowFlasksWhilePause (default: false) - whether to allow player use Respec Flask while he is in first room and timer is stopped
+- vaultExtraAllowFlaskUseWhilePause (default: false) - whether to allow player use Respec Flask while he is in first room and timer is stopped
   - true - allows to use Respec Flask in first room while timer in vault is stopped.
   - false (default) - no change
 - vaultExtraAllowTrinketSwapWhilePause (default: false) - whether to allow player swap trinkets while he is in first room and timer is stopped